Rick Barnes 1998-2014

 Hall of Honor inductee P.J.
 Tucker was Big 12 Conference Player of the Year and was one of 10 finalists for the Oscar Robertson Trophy, given by the USBWA to the national college player of the year.

-In mid-season, the Horns lost Alridge and Tucker to injuries.
-In the first part of the season, the team was 14-3, but after the injuries, the team posted a 6-8 record.
-There were other issues this year Mike Williams had eligibility issues.
-Dion Sowell suffered a shoulder injury.
-Kenton Paulino battled a hamstring injury all season long.
-Sydmill Harris suffered a groin injury and back spasms all year long.
+In the middle of the season, the Horns lost Alridge and Tucker to injuries.
+In the first part of the season, the team had a strong record of 14-3, but after the injuries, their performance declined to 6-8.
+There were additional challenges this year, including Mike Williams facing eligibility issues, Dion Sowell suffering from a shoulder injury, Kenton Paulino struggling with a hamstring injury throughout the season, and Sydmill Harris dealing with a groin injury and back spasms all year long.

 This Team Sets The Texas Record For Most Rebounds (1498);